SimoneRemoli/Play-/README.md

 This is why I always say:
 **"Programming is a game."**

 There is also the idea of developing artificial intelligence for console applications, i.e. applying an algorithm that increases the difficulty of the game.
+MODIFICA LA LINEA 14